centria/cs-exercises-20/README.md

 #### Exercise_37

-* CrEate a program which asks the user for integers.
+* create a program which asks the user for integers.
 If the integer is 0, quit.
 In the end, output "Total amount of numbers:" and the amount.
 Do not count the 0 into the amount.

 ```console
 Give a number: